contextgeneric/cgp-patterns/content/consumer-provider-link.md

 # }
 ```

-Compared to before, the implementation of `HasComponents` is much shorter than
+Compared to before, the implementation of `HasProvider` is much shorter than
 implementing `CanFormatString` directly, since we only need to specify the provider
 type without any function definition.